anthemion-org/ogle-web/README.md

 JavaScript lacks the detailed `const` protections found in C++, so sharing object references with and from functions can expose internal data that should not be mutated by the caller.
 This is prevented most directly by using immutable types, but immutability can make some operations slower or harder to implement.

 In this project, every class or record is explicitly documented as ‘mutable’ or ‘immutable’.
 Functions that accept mutable object parameters must clone those objects before storing them in class instances, records, or globals, in case the caller mutates the arguments afterward.
 For similar reasons, functions must not return mutable objects from class instances, records, or globals; they must return clones instead.
 When cloning is required, the mutable type implements a `uClone` function that returns a deep copy of the instance.

+Immutable class instances and records are also frozen in their constructors or factory functions.

+[todo]
+freeze
+Redux
+	"TypeError: Cannot add property X, object is not extensible"

+Notice this 'defensive' type of cloning is not preferred by Redux

 ## Project structure